 As an NP, you can enjoy a rare combination of a lucrative, personally rewarding, and highly in-demand career path that directly improves the lives of others, from your first day on the job to your last.
 And, because health care will always be a significant need, long-term prospects are strong.

-The master’s degree curricula builds on existing nursing knowledge, introduces valuable new concepts, and provides options for aspiring NPs to develop expertise in their chosen specialty.
+The curricula for online MSN nurse practitioner programs builds on existing nursing knowledge, introduces valuable new concepts, and provides options for aspiring NPs to develop expertise in their chosen specialty.
 Course examples include:

 Care for pregnant mothers

-Students develop relevant and valuable skills through NP curricula, practicums, opportunities to put nursing skills to use, and through seeing current NPs in action.
+Students develop relevant and valuable skills through online MSN curricula, practicums, opportunities to put nursing skills to use, and through seeing current NPs in action.
 Along with technical knowledge of nursing, your educational experience will help you build competency in the following in-demand general soft skill areas:

 Teamwork and collaboration